 So we know pet lovers have the ability to change and make a difference.

-How can you be an ally for black women in the pet industry?
+Be an ally for black women in the pet industry

 I’m well aware that I am a white woman writing this post.
 I’m not trying to speak for anyone you’ll meet below, I just want to introduce you to them so you can get to know their stories yourself.